MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-quickstart.md

 - The images and definitions in this quickstart reflect **Field Service v8.7** and **Resource Scheduling Optimization v3.0**.

-- This quickstart assumes you already have Resource Scheduling Optimization deployed into your Field Service environment.
-You can do this by first purchasing a Field Service license and then purchasing a Resource Scheduling Optimization license in the "Purchase Services" section of Microsoft 365.
-For more details, visit the article on [Deployment of the Resource Scheduling Optimization solution](rso-deployment.md).
+- This quickstart assumes you already have Resource Scheduling Optimization [deployed](rso-deployment.md) into your Field Service environment.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Resource Scheduling Optimization app.](media/rso-quickstart-app.png)

 - Make sure the person who sets up Resource Scheduling Optimization has the **Field Service-Administrator** and **Resource Scheduling Optimization** security roles and the **Field Service-Administrator** and **Resource Scheduling Optimization-Administrator** field security profiles.
 For more information, see: [Resource scheduling optimization configuration](./rso-configuration.md).

-- Resource scheduling optimization works with Universal Resource Scheduling to schedule field service work orders.
-A working knowledge of how Universal Resource Scheduling works will help with this quickstart.
-For more details, view the article on [Universal Resource Scheduling for Field Service](universal-resource-scheduling-for-field-service.md).
+- Resource Scheduling Optimization works with Universal Resource Scheduling to schedule field service work orders.
+A working knowledge of [how Universal Resource Scheduling works](universal-resource-scheduling-for-field-service.md) will help with this quickstart.

 ## Glossary